mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Drone Payload Capacity and Structural Design Analysis/README.md

 Open the "DroneDesign_StudentProjectTemplate.mlx" Live Script in MATLAB as a starting point for your project.

 1. Gather your starter assumptions and load the material properties into MATLAB.
-   - Load the provided `droneMaterials.mat` file into MATLAB.
+   - Load the provided `droneArmMaterials.mat` file into MATLAB.
 This contains a data struct with the material properties for six different materials commonly used for drones.
 For each material, you have been provided the following information:
        - Density ($\rho$), in $kg/m^3$
        - Young's Modulus ($E$) in Pa
        - Poisson's ratio ($\nu$), unitless